top of page

 If you can’t repot in the spring, the next best time is early summer.
 Avoid repotting in the fall or winter, as this can shock the plant and cause it to go into dormancy.

-How to Repot your Monstera Plant
+How to Repot Your Monstera Plant

 When repotting a monstera plant, it’s important to use a pot that is only slightly larger than the current pot.
 A pot that is too large will hold too much moisture, which can lead to root rot.

 Choose a pot with drainage holes in the bottom and fill it with a high-quality potting mix.
 Monstera plants prefer a potting mix that is rich in organic matter.
+Choosing the right soil and pot setup is just as important as repotting itself.
+Poor drainage can lead to root rot even in a freshly repotted plant.

 To repot the plant, gently remove it from its current pot.
 Carefully loosen the roots and remove any loose or dead leaves.
 Place the plant in the new pot and fill in around it with potting mix.
 Firm the mix gently around the plant and water well.